ein-lang/ein/docs/references/language/syntax.md

 ##### Unions and `Any`

-- Values of unions and `Any` types can be downcasted using the `case` expression.
+- Values of union and `Any` types can be downcasted using the `case` expression.
-- In each branch, the variable `x` is bound to different types of the branch.
+- The variable (`x` in the code below) is bound as a different type in each branch.

 ```
 case x = ...